UBC-Solar/firmware_v3/libraries/CPU_load/README.md

      - A frequency (in milliseconds) for CPU load calculation.
      - A pointer to the timer handler, e.g., `&htim2` if using Timer 2.

-The library is now set up to calculate an
+The library is now set up to calculate and track the CPU load of the MCU at your specified frequency!